0407-zh/To-Do/README.md

 *  ~Can't save checked reminders temporarily~
 * ~Edit mode cannot be temporarily disabled in multi-select mode~
 * The homepage date cannot be refreshed automatically, you need to restart the app to update the date
+* Hidden keyboard actions conflict with other interactive actions